saber-games/expeditions-guides/docs/truck_modding/getting_started/simple_truck_mod_from_scratch/step_8_testing_and_publishing.md

 If some errors occur during validation or packing, you can view log records of these errors.
 See [Viewing Error Log][viewing_error_log].

 **WARNING**: In the current version of *Expeditions*, there is an issue in packing.
 If your `Media\Mods` folder with local truck mods contains *multiple* truck mods of the same type (e.g `SCOUT`), the game will *not* be able to pack any of them – these mods will be trying to use addons of each other and will fail in that.
 This is a known issue that will be fixed.
 Currently, please pack mods one by one – with only one mod of the particular type existing in the mods folder during packing.
+And, in the current version of the game, the `TruckType` value in `<TruckData>` tag should be equal to `SCOUT`.
+If this type is `HEAVY`, `HEAVY_DUTY`, `HIGHWAY`, `OFFROAD`, or `SPECIAL` – packing will fail.
+So, currently, please use `SCOUT` for all types of vehicles.

 ## Upload Your Mod to mod.io